Winter is coming and there is no better way to warm up than with some hot and fresh vegan buttermilk biscuits.

-This easy recipe is bound to make Sunday morning (or any morning) a hit in the house, be it a solo bake, a bake for that special someone, or one for the whole family.
+This easy recipe for vegan buttermilk biscuits is bound to make Sunday morning (or any morning) a hit in the house, be it a solo bake, a bake for that special someone, or one for the whole family.
 This recipe is set up for eight 2-inch diameter biscuits and it divides evenly.
-Go down 1/4 and you’ll have two perfect biscuits.
+Reduce the recipe by 1/4 and you’ll have two perfect biscuits.
 Or make a whole batch and freeze the cut dough so you can quickly serve them up at a later time; just add 3-4 minutes to the baking time.

 NOTE: Read the entire recipe before beginning.

 1 cup of cold soy milk or other thick non-dairy milk

 1 tablespoon of lemon juice for curdling the milk

 2 cups of flour, preferably organic.
 I have had great results with King Arthur Organic Artisan All Purpose Flour but as you know, White Lily AP flour* is the bomb for biscuits but it isn’t widely available.
 Please do not use self-rising.